jhgennari/tmpBiomodQualifiers/minorChanges.md

 The biological entity represented by the model element has identity with the subject of the referenced resource (biological entity B).
 This relation might be used to link a reaction to its exact counterpart in a database, for instance.

 ### hasVersion
-The subject of the referenced resource (biological entity B) is a more specific version or or an instance of the biological entity represented by the model element.
-This relation may be used to represent an isoform or modified form of a biological entity.
+The biological entity represented by the model element is a more general version of the subject of the referenced resource (biological entity B).
+For example, this relation may be used to connect a generic form of a protein in a model to a species-specific version in Uniprot.

 ### isVersionOf
 The biological entity represented by the model element is a more specific version or an instance of the subject of the referenced resource (biological entity B).
-This relation may be used to represent, for example, the 'superclass' or 'parent' form of a particular biological entity.
+This relation may be used to connect, for example, a specific process in the model to a generic process name in the Gene Ontology.

 ### isDescribedBy
 The biological entity represented by the model element is described by the subject of the referenced resource (biological entity B).
 This relation should be used, for instance, to link a species or a parameter to the literature that describes the concentration of that species or the value of that parameter.